The WWII Liberation of Nice: What Really Happened

-The Allied forces had come ashore in the Var just 2 weeks earlier, but that had not stopped the reign of terror in Nice, where tensions had reached an apex with the public execution of 23 young resistants in the Ariane just a few days prior.
-The Allied forces were under orders not to cross the river Var, so on the night of the 27th, the resistants in Nice decided that they had to take matters into their own hands.
+So in August of 1944, although the Allied forces had come ashore in the Var just 2 weeks earlier, they had their hands full and had orders not to cross the Var river.
+The Allied proximity had not even paused the reign of terror in Nice, which Commander Brunner continued with impunity.
+Tensions reached an apex with the public execution of 23 young resistants’ caught in the Ariane neighborhood just a few days prior, so on the night of the 27th, the resistants’ in Nice decided that they had to take matters into their own hands.
 They were 350 “soldiers without uniforms” against 2000 armed German occupiers.

-The guerrilla operation started at 6am on the 28th, with simultaneous attacks all over Nice, using every explosive possible down to Molotov cocktails and firecrackers, to give the impression of a force much greater than they actually were.
-Early on, the surprise attack succeeded in taking a munitions storage near Gambetta-Cessole, which helped rearm the volunteers, whose number grew to 1500 as the day progressed.
-Around noon the fighting intensified at Place Garibaldi, Riquier, Gambetta, Magnan, Avenue Thiers and Jean Medecin, and from their base on top of the Chateau, the Germans fired round after round aimed at at the rooftops and terraces of Vieux Nice.
+The guerrilla operation started at 6am on the 28th, with simultaneous attacks all over Nice, using every explosive possible down to Molotov cocktails and firecrackers, to give the impression of a force far greater than the motley crew they actually were.
+Early on, the surprise attack succeeded in overtaking a munitions storage near Gambetta-Cessole, which helped rearm the volunteers, whose number grew to 1500 as the day progressed.
+Around noon the fighting intensified at Place Garibaldi, Riquier, Gambetta, Magnan, Avenue Thiers and Jean Medecin.
+From their base on top of the Chateau, the Germans fired round after round aimed at at the rooftops and terraces of Vieux Nice.

 The battle that day cost the lives of 31 insurgents with 280 injured; the Germans lost 25 of their men and 105 were taken prisoner.
 (In a side note, some of those prisoners were later made to clear the beaches of mines, and several were killed by exploding mines that they themselves had placed.)